mitsuhiko/lucumr/2024/11/26/python-packaging-metadata.rst

 mind of what a lockfile is supposed to look like or even be used for.

-In those discussions however also a small other aspect re-emerged: Python just has a metadata problem.
+In those discussions however also a small other aspect re-emerged: Python has a metadata problem.
 Python's metadata system is too complex and suffers from what I would call “lack of constraints”.

 JavaScript: Example of Useful Constraints
 -----------------------------------------